retrydp/mybot/README.md

   First channel in list will be default channel for bot.
 If you want to link bot for only your channel set `["your_channel_name"]`;
 - **"permittedUsers"** - array of users, whos allowed to use **!refresh** command, example:
   `["name1", "name2", "name3"]` ;
-- **"twitchUsername"** - string value, name of twitch account (you bot/or your own); (weirdsharpbot by default)
+- **"twitchUsername"** - string value, name of twitch account (you bot/or your own);
-- **"twitchToken"** - string value, access token to twitch. (uses my own token if not set), you can obtain this token by visiting https://twitchtokengenerator.com and authorize.
+- **"twitchToken"** - string value, access token to twitch, you can obtain this token by visiting https://twitchtokengenerator.com and authorize.

 ## Used stuff